Vinaskumar/WorldBank_Data/challenge.md

 # World Bank Data Scraping and API Project

 ## Project Overview
-This project involves web scraping data from the World Bank website, processing and cleaning the data, and providing an API using FastAPI to access country-specific information.
+This project involves web scraping data from the World Bank website (https://data.worldbank.org/country), processing and cleaning the data, and providing an API using FastAPI to access country-specific information.
 It also includes various visualizations to demonstrate data analysis.

 ## Repository Structure